annececiledunand/arcascience-technical-test/README.md

 For error handling, I removed all of the `try, except` with a too broad clause.
 In general, I prefer the code to break as early and cleanly as possible, and that allows for debugging in a much safer and faster way.
 Here, I raised exceptions each time the code could not continue **within those simple features parameters** and would have needed proper error-handling days of implementations.
 In production environment, constraints on how and when the code should fail would be a better guide on how to handle errors.
 Should the code handle half the articles or retrieve all ?
 Where to store the results of the non-downloadable articles and at which step was it broken ?

+Tested on single dbs and both dbs, from 2020 to 2025.